-In order to obtain as unbiased a picture as possible of the seasonal and daily variations in the occurrence rates of the PMSE, which could be caused by the system and experiment-related differences in the detection limit of the radars (Tab.
-2), a minimum threshold of $\eta{thr} = 10^{-15} \text{m}^{-1}$ was set for investigating the seasonal and diurnal variation in the occurrence of PMSE in both hemispheres.
-This threshold also allows a qualitative comparison of the current results with other studies (e.g. Kirkwood et al., 2007; Latteck and Bremer, 2013, 2017; Sato et al., 2017; Latteck et al., 2021).
+PMSE, which could be caused by the system and experimentrelated differences in the detection limit of the radars (Table 2), a minimum threshold of $\eta{\text{thr}} = 10^{-15} \text{ m}^{-1}$ was set for investigating the seasonal and diurnal variation in the occurrence of PMSE in both hemispheres.
+This threshold also allows for qualitative comparison of the current results with other studies (e.g. Kirkwood et al., 2007; Latteck and Bremer, 2013, 2017; Sato et al., 2017; Latteck et al., 2021).

-4.2.1 Seasonal variation of PMSE occurrence
+4.2.1 Seasonal variation in PMSE occurrence

-The PMSE season in Davis (69°S) is more variable compared to Andøya (69°N), both in terms of the length of the season and the occurrence frequency within the season.
-This is mainly due to the longer extent and greater variability of the collapse of the polar vortex in the SH compared to the NH (Lübken et al., 2015).
+The PMSE season in Davis (69° S) is more variable compared to Andøya (69° N) , both in terms of the length of the season and the occurrence frequency within the season.
+This is mainly due to the longer extent and greater variability in the collapse of the polar vortex in the SH compared to the NH (Lübken et al., 2015).

-The shape of the mean seasonal variation of PMSE occurrence over Andøya (Fig. 3 middle left panel) is similar and directly comparable to the results of previous studies (Bremer et al., 2009; Latteck and Bremer, 2013, 2017; Latteck et al., 2021).
-The direct comparison with the Davis measurements in the lower part of Fig. 4 shows that significantly fewer PMSE were observed in the southern hemisphere during the 15 years under consideration.
-A qualitative comparison of the mean absolute daily occurrence frequency (Fig. 3, middle panel) shows that during the months with the highest PMSE occurrence frequencies (June/July in the northern hemisphere and December/January in the southern hemisphere), PMSE was observed with an average frequency of 82.2% over Andøya, but only 55.3% over Davis.
+The shape of the mean seasonal variation in PMSE occurrence over Andøya (Fig. 3c) is similar and directly comparable to the results of previous studies (Bremer et al., 2009; Latteck and Bremer, 2013, 2017; Latteck et al., 2021).
+The direct comparison with the Davis measurements in Fig. 4c shows that significantly fewer PMSE were observed in the Southern Hemisphere during the 15 years under consideration.
+A qualitative comparison of the mean absolute daily occurrence frequency (Fig. 3c and d) shows that during the months with the highest PMSE occurrence frequencies (June/July in the Northern Hemisphere and December/January in the Southern Hemisphere), PMSE were observed with an average frequency of 82.2 % over Andøya but only 55.3 % over Davis.

-The PMSE season in the Southern Hemisphere starts on average 7 days later and ends 9 days earlier than in the Northern Hemisphere, resulting in a significantly shorter mean PMSE season of 88 days in the Southern Hemisphere compared to 104 days in the Northern Hemisphere.
+On average, the PMSE season in the Southern Hemisphere starts 7d later and ends 9d earlier than in the Northern Hemisphere, resulting in a significantly shorter mean PMSE season of 88 d in the Southern Hemisphere compared to 104 d in the Northern Hemisphere.
 This feature was already noted in an earlier study by Latteck et al. (2008) and attributed to differences in the dynamic and thermal state of the mesopause region in both hemispheres.
-PMSE are present in both hemispheres in summer as long as the equatorward winds transport cold air from higher to lower latitudes.
+PMSE are present in both hemispheres in the summer as long as the equatorward winds transport cold air from higher to lower latitudes.
 These meridional winds support the transport of NLC particles from higher latitudes, as shown by 3-D modelling of the formation of noctilucent cloud particles (Berger and von Zahn, 2007).
 In this context, the shorter PMSE season of the SH is also reflected in the earlier transition of the meridional winds to winter conditions (Dowdy et al., 2001; Morris et al., 2006).
-The observed end of the PMSE season over Davis at day 59 rts coincides with an increase in mesospheric temperature measured by Lübken et al. (2004) with falling spheres over Rothera (67°S) in January/February 1998.
-The observed shorter PMSE season and especially the earlier end in the southern hemisphere was also predicted by Lübken and Berger (2007) with the LIMA/ice model.
-The model reproduces the main PMSE characteristics observed by several VHF radars in both the northern hemisphere and southern hemisphere.
+The observed end of the PMSE season over Davis at day 59 rts coincides with an increase in mesospheric temperature measured by Lübken et al. (2004) with falling spheres over Rothera (67° S) in January/February 1998.
+The observed shorter PMSE season and especially the earlier end in the Southern Hemisphere was also predicted by Lübken and Berger (2007) with the LIMA/ice model.
+The model reproduces the main PMSE characteristics observed by several VHF radars in both the Northern Hemisphere and Southern Hemisphere.

-4.2.2 Diurnal variation of PMSE occurrence
+4.2.2 Diurnal variation in PMSE occurrence

-The mean daily variation of PMSE occurrence shown in the lower plots of Fig. 3 show similar signatures but also pronounced differences in both data sets.
-PMSE occur more frequently in the morning and midday hours at both sites in a range between 82 and 90 km, although the diurnal pattern of this occurrence shows differences when comparing the two observations.
+The mean daily variation in PMSE occurrence shown in Fig. 3e and f reflects similar signatures but also pronounced differences in both data sets.
+PMSE occur more frequently in the morning and midday hours at both sites over the range of 82 to 90 km, although the diurnal pattern of this occurrence shows differences when comparing the two observations.